 Fancy and classic here is a solitary pearl and rhinestones embedded within a paisley shaped flourish.
 And its gorgeous cousin, a rhinestone imbedded leaf.
 Very pretty.
 Very sparkly.
+And finally a pearl surrounded by a gold floral style wreath.

 What is a stick pin?